In This Article

 If you have ever been the victim of infidelity, the first question you probably asked was, "why?"
 The consequences of infidelity are numerous, and it is only natural to want to know why your partner chose to cheat, even if knowing why doesn't bring you any relief.
-There could be many reasons because there are many types of infidelity and cheating that could shed a little light on those reasons.
+There could be any number of reasons, and there are many types of infidelity and cheating that could shed a little light on those reasons.

 What Is Infidelity?

-Infidelity is the act of being unfaithful to a spouse or other partner.
-It means engaging in sexual relations with a person other than one's significant other, breaking a commitment or promise.
+Infidelity, or cheating, is the act of being unfaithful to a spouse or other partner.
+It typically means engaging in sexual or romantic relations with a person other than one's significant other, breaking a commitment or promise in the act.